RaspAP/raspap-docs/docs/faq.md

 ```
 sudo nano /var/www/html/includes/config.php
 ```
-Change the first line to the release version, save the file and exit. **Note:** `RASPI_VERSION` is only used on the About page; it does not affect any other functionality.
+Change the first line to the release version, save the file and exit.

+> :information_source: **Note:** `RASPI_VERSION` is only used on the About page; it does not affect any other functionality.
 ```
 define('RASPI_VERSION', '2.5');
 ```